-- (a) education, qualification or experience of the person; - (b) the person's ability to act competently, honestly and fairly; - (c) reputation, character, reliability and integrity of the person; - (d) the person's financial status or solvency; - (e) disciplinary action taken by any other authority or regulatory organisation against the person; - (f) if the person is a company in a group of companies, any information in the possession of the IA relating to any other company in the group of companies, or to any substantial shareholder or officer of the person or of any other company in the group of companies; and - (g) the state of affairs of any other business which the person carries on or proposes to carry on.
+- (a) education, qualification or experience of the person; - (b) the person's ability to act competently, honestly and fairly; - (c) reputation, character, reliability and integrity of the person; - (d) the person's financial status or solvency; - (e) disciplinary action taken by any other authority or regulatory organisation against the person; - (f) if the person is a company in a group of companies, any information in the possession of the IA relating to any other company in the group of companies, or any controller or director of the person or of any other company in the group of companies; and - (g) the state of affairs of any other business which the person carries on or proposes to carry on.

 Related but distinct from the concept of 'fitness and properness' is that of corporate governance, which term refers to the rules and practices put in place within a corporation for the management and control of its business and affairs.
-The IA has issued the Guideline on the Corporate Governance of Authorised Insurers (the 'Guideline on Corporate Governance'), which sets out the minimum standard of corporate governance that is expected of authorised insurers.
-A high standard of corporate governance established by authorised insurers is considered to be an essential step in instilling the confidence of the insuring public and encouraging more stable and long term development of the insurance market.
-The Guideline on Corporate Governance covers all levels of management, and all functions (risk management, underwriting, claims, client servicing, audit, etc.), of an authorised insurer.
+The IA has issued the Guideline on the Corporate Governance of Authorized Insurers (GL10), which sets out the minimum standard of corporate governance that is expected of authorized insurers.
+A high standard of corporate governance established by authorized insurers is considered to be an essential step in instilling the confidence of the insuring public and encouraging more stable and long term development of the Hong Kong insurance market.
+GL10 covers all levels of management, and all functions (risk management, underwriting, claims, client servicing, audit, etc.), of an authorized insurer.